A conjuring trick gone horribly wrong unleashed a wild unicorn on a side street in Prague

 Prague was not only a center of alchemy in the times of Charles IV and Rudolf II, but also a center for spiritualism in the 19th and 20th centuries, with many members of the artistic crowd including Ema Destinnová attending seances.
 Mysticism was popular right through World War II, with both fortunetellers like Madame de Thebes and other practitioners of esoteric arts like Pierre de Lasenic.

-Prague has several houses named after unicorns, with three on Old Town Square, including The House at the Unicorn, also called the House at the Stone Lamb, famed for its doorway filled with alchemical symbols.
+Prague has several houses named after unicorns, with three on Old Town Square, including The House at the Unicorn, also called the Pierre de Lasenic, famed for its doorway filled with alchemical symbols.
 Albert Einstein and Franz Kafka met there.
 Nearby, the House at the Golden Unicorn, also called House at the White Horse, has an icon of the Virgin Mary on its facade but no unicorn.
 Composer Bedřich Smetana had a music school there.
 To add to the confusion, across the square there is the House at the White Unicorn, now an art gallery.

 On the other side of the river in Kampa you can find the House at the White and Golden Unicorn, where both Mozart and Beethoven stayed briefly, but not at the same time.
 A hotel used to be there called At the Golden Unicorn, but over the years the name evolved, perhaps to differentiate it.